evanchooly/mongo-java-driver/docs/reference/content/builders/aggregation.md

                 .output(sum('count', 1), push('matches', '$screenSize')))
 ```

 The optional value `defaultBucket` defines the name of the bucket for values that fall outside defined bucket boundaries.
-It is an error condition should there be such values but no `defaultBucket` defined.
+If `defaultBucket` is undefined and values exist outside of the defined bucket boundaries, the stage will produce an error.
 The other value is the `output` field which defines the shape of the document output for each bucket.
 The output of this stage looks something like this:

 ```json
 [[_id: 0, count: 1, matches: [22]],